Dasharo/docs/docs/osf-trivia-list/dasharo.md

 firmware ecosystem our releases have to pass Dasharo Certification criteria.
 Whole effort is relatively expensive and in most cases not feasible for enabling one platform.
-That's why in most cases our customers are OEM/ODM, angel investors, or commuinities which want to enable reasonable quantities of hardware (>200pcs).
+That's why in most cases our customers are OEM/ODM, angel investors, or communities which want to enable reasonable quantities of hardware (>200pcs).

 [coreboot-scope]: https://doc.coreboot.org/#scope-of-the-coreboot-project